aws/constructs/API.md

 Adds an { "error": <message> } metadata entry to this construct.

 The toolkit will fail synthesis when errors are reported.
-Stack trace will be included.
+Stack trace will be included unless stack traces are disabled for this scope.

 ```ts
 addError(message: string): void